azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 After the project has been created, we can add notes to plan and track our work.

 A project board is made up of issues, pull requests and notes which are displayed as items.
-Cards are categorized in columns of your choice.
+Item are categorized in columns of your choice.
 We can move items from one column to another.
-The board project template is by default made up of three columns, but you can add more columns to the board to categorize cards the way you want.
+The board project template is by default made up of three columns, but you can add more columns to the board to categorize items the way you want.
 Under settings, you can add custom fields to your project.

 ::: tip
 📝You can add directly issues and pull request from a repository.
 To do so, clock on the "+" sign on the bottom left, and choose "Add item from repository".
 You will see the repo you just created.
 As of now, we do not have anything to add.